 - If you need to store your luggage and go around while waiting for your flight, go to the luggage storage service at the drop-off zone of both international and domestic departures.

 - Airport lounges with shower facilities are available in the international departure area, among many other perks.
 Some are free for Priority Pass holders, or you can pay for a guest pass.

 - Charging stations and outlets can be found at some gates in both terminals.

 Bali airport guide for dining and shopping

-But if you want to eat upon arrival, you should go to the domestic terminal and find some restaurants between the arrival gate and parking area.
+- Restaurants on Arrival: Craving a bite when you land?
+Cruise to the domestic terminal and explore restaurants between the arrival gate and parking area.